5 simple steps to keeping your gut healthy

 The intricacy and complexity of the gut and its importance to our overall health and wellbeing is a topic of increasing research in the medical community.
 The human gut is home to over 100 trillion bacteria, known as the gut flora.
 Like a fingerprint, the mix of bacteria in your body is different from everyone else's mix.
-The good bacteria in the gut microbiota help the body to create all sorts of compounds essential for optimal functioning, like neurotransmitters, short-chain fatty acids and certain vitamins such as vitamin K. They aid in the digestion of certain foods and play an important role in the immune system, performing a barrier effect, but they can only do their job if they are given the proper fuel.
+The good bacteria in the gut microbiota help the body to create all sorts of compounds essential for optimal functioning, like neurotransmitters, short-chain fatty acids and certain vitamins such as vitamin K. They aid in the digestion of certain foods and play an important role in the immune system.
+Importantly, the bacteria can only do their job if they are given the proper fuel.

 Here are our 5 simple steps to keep your gut healthy: